NoahMarconi/blog/abiencoder/abi_encoded_return.md

 // Or to print nicer decodedData[0].forEach(x => console.log(`id -> ${x[0]} permission -> ${x[1]}`));

-// Or if you have the abi the following would work as well. usersArrayType = [{"components":[{"name":"id","type":"uint256"},{"name":"permission","type":"uint8"}],"name":"","type":"tuple[]"}] decodedData    = ethers.utils.AbiCoder.defaultCoder.decode(usersArrayType, userBytesArray);
+// Or if you have the abi the following would work just as well. usersArrayType = [{"components":[{"name":"id","type":"uint256"},{"name":"permission","type":"uint8"}],"name":"","type":"tuple[]"}] decodedData    = ethers.utils.AbiCoder.defaultCoder.decode(usersArrayType, userBytesArray);